 Redoing History sections

-However, the Internet has changed, which means in turns we have a set of very old profiles that are missing their History section.
-Because we have long since removed copied material from those sites who did survive the 1990s and early 2000s – a backup isn’t needed.
+However, the Internet has changed.
+Which means in turns we have a set of very old profiles that are missing their History section.
+Because we have long since removed copied material from those sites who did survive the 1990s and early 2000s – a backup wasn’t needed after all.